wp-plugins/wptouch/readme.txt

 = Version 1.9.10 =

-* Updated styling for post listings, titles now truncated
+* Updated styling for post listings, titles now use ellipses
 * Updated list item styling in posts
+* Updated blockquote styling in posts
 * Changed default Gravatar image
 * Minor tweaks to calendar icon appearance
 * Removed a reference to an image that was missing and unused